Mazzarolo/Workshop-de-Machine-Learning/README.md

 # Workshop-de-Machine-Learning
-Material do Workshop de Machine Learning do PET-CC
+Materiais do Workshop de Machine Learning do PET-CC